-Consider now the effect of extending the plan term beyond the two year rate case cycle.
-It can be seen that extending the term from two years to five more than doubles the net present value of cost savings.
-The average annual performance gain increases by 75 basis points.
+1 than doubles the net present value of cost savings in the long term.
+The average annual 2 performance gain increases by about 59%.
+Average annual productivity growth rises by an 3 incremental 6875 basis points 7 .
 The cost saving after ten years would be around 7.5%.
-This is likely similar to the gain that might occur in moving from annual rate cases --- the Hydro-Quebec norm --- to a four year rate case
+This is 4 likely similar to 1.58% per annum.
+Extending the termgain that might occur in moving from 5 three years-annual rate cases the Hydro-Quebec norm to ten increases cost savings by 6 about 85%.a four year rate case 7